RagnarB83/ash-documentation/docs/QM-MM-boundary_tutorial.rst

 In rubredoxin the Fe ion is bound to 4 cysteine residues.
 It is always best to try to start as simple as possible and figure out what the minimal QM-region is for a decent description of the system.
+Note that visualizing the PDB-file of the full system (containing all atoms) in a visualization program like VMD is probably the best way to figure out what a good QM-region should look like and to get the atom indices involved (VMD like ASH will count atom indices from 0).
+Visualizing the PDB-file is better than an XYZ-file because VMD will then show atomnames and residuenames and resids when you select individual atoms.

 --------------------------------------------------------------
 Option 1: Only Fe and S-atom in the QM-region (BAD)